gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-09-28-a-haze-of-inspiration.md

 ----

 Thanks to vivarado for feedback on this piece ahead of publication.<br>
-And thanks to Nick, Charlie, Jan and Neil for feedback that led to post-publication revisions.
+And to Nick, Charlie, Jan and Neil for feedback that led to later revisions.